Thermo Fisher Adding $74 Million Upgrades to Biomanufacturing Site in Greenville

 "These investments will help expand our global sterile manufacturing network and meet the increasing demand from customers that rely on our biologics development and manufacturing expertise," said Michel Lagarde, president of pharma services for Thermo Fisher Scientific.
 "We continue to invest to expand our capabilities and help our customers deliver the highest quality medicines to the patients who need them."

 Patheon first located in North Carolina in 2008.
 The contract manufacturer bought Banner Pharmacaps in High Point in 2012, then announced a $2.6 billion merger with DSM in Greenville a year later.
 Now, as part of the global Thermo Fisher empire, the company remains one of the state’s leading employers.
-The 1.5-million-square-foot Greenville complex alone is spread across 29 buildings on 640 acres.
+The 1.5-million-square-foot Greenville complex alone is spread across eight buildings on 142 acres.

 “This continued investment in North Carolina facilities and people is a testament to the value companies such as Thermo Fisher see in our trained workforce and in our global life science leadership,” said Mark Phillips, vice president for statewide operations and executive director for the Eastern Office of the North Carolina Biotechnology Center.
 Phillips has worked closely with state, local and company leaders through the transformation of the region into a major pharmaceutical manufacturing hub.